vkakerbeck/tbp.monty/docs/contributing/style-guide.md

 Images should generally be `png` or `svg` formats.
 Use `jpg` if the file is actually a photograph.

 Upload high quality images as people can click on the image to see the larger version.
-You can add style attriubtes after the image path with `#width=300px` or similar.
+You can add style attributes after the image path with `#width=300px` or similar.

 For example, the following markdown creates the image below: